rust-lang/rust/libs_changes.md

       at this point in time can still mean major community breakage regardless of trains, however.
-    * HOWEVER: Big PRs can be a lot of work to make only to have that work rejected for details that could have been hashed out first. *This is the motivation for having RFCs*.
+    * HOWEVER: Big PRs can be a lot of work to make only to have that work rejected for details that could have been hashed out first.

 * RFCs are *only* meaningful if a significant and diverse portion of the community actively   participates in them.
 The official teams are not